About

 Sally Kornbluth

 Sally Kornbluth became MIT’s 18th president on January 1, 2023.
-She is a cell biologist whose eight year tenure as Duke University’s provost earned her a reputation as a brilliant administrator, a creative problem-solver, and a leading advocate of faculty excellence and student wellbeing.
+She is a cell biologist whose eight-year tenure as Duke University’s provost earned her a reputation as a brilliant administrator, a creative problem-solver, and a leading advocate of faculty excellence and student wellbeing.

+A native of Fair Lawn, New Jersey, Kornbluth graduated from Williams College in 1982 with a BA in political science.
+Making a sharp pivot toward biology, she received a scholarship to attend Cambridge University, where she earned a BA in genetics in 1984.
 In 1989, Kornbluth received her PhD in molecular oncology from Rockefeller University, and then completed postdoctoral training at the University of California, San Diego.
 In 1994, she joined Duke as an assistant professor of pharmacology and cancer biology, and by 2005 had risen to full professor.
 She stepped into administration the following year as vice dean for basic science at the Duke School of Medicine, a post she held until she became provost in 2014.

 In her research, Kornbluth has focused on the biological signals that tell a cell to start dividing or to self-destruct — processes that are key to understanding cancer as well as various degenerative disorders.
 She has published extensively on cell proliferation and programmed cell death, studying both phenomena in a variety of organisms.
 Her research has helped to show how cancer cells evade this programmed death, or apoptosis, and how metabolism regulates the cell death process; her work has also clarified the role of apoptosis in regulating the duration of female fertility in vertebrates.